6 Ways to Fend Off the Flu

 Though people often—and incorrectly—use the word “flu” as a synonym for a bad cold, the flu actually is a serious virus.
 Influenza can make people quite ill and can lead to dangerous complications, so it’s important for parents to take smart steps to help prevent their kids from catching it.

 “Symptoms like high-grade fevers, chills, headaches, runny nose, nausea, fatigue, loss of appetite and a sore throat can sideline children for days at a time,” said Stephanie Jernigan, MD, Co-Chief of Medicine and Campus Medical Director at Children’s Healthcare of Atlanta Arthur M. Blank Hospital.
-“The flu is especially dangerous this year as we continue to face COVID-19, and it also has the potential to develop into pneumonia—an infection of the lungs—without proper rest and care,” warns Dr. Jernigan.
+"The flu also has the potential to develop into pneumonia—an infection of the lungs—without proper rest and care," warns Dr. Jernigan.

 Thankfully, there’s plenty you can do to help keep your child from being one of many who get the flu each year, starting with these six tips: